 • maintain and develop our business systems and infrastructure, including testing and upgrading of these systems;

-• to consider your employment application.
+• to consider your employment application;

 When we may disclose your personal information

-In addition, we may disclose your personal information to:
+We may disclose personal information to:

-• credit-reporting and fraud-checking agencies;
+• government agencies;

 Contacting us about privacy